mas-cli/mas/README.md

 # mas-cli

-Command line interface for the Mac App Store, designed for scripting and automation.
+A simple command line interface for the Mac App Store.
+Designed for scripting and automation.

 ## Install